rubendv/sodiumpp/README.md

 *This is a very preliminary version, do NOT expect it to be secure or use it for anything important.*

-This library implements the C++ API of NaCl on top of libsodium, as well as a high level API that takes care of nonce generation for you:
+This library implements the C++ API of NaCl (which is described [here](http://nacl.cr.yp.to/)) with some small improvements on top of libsodium, as well as a high level API that takes care of nonce generation for you.

+The `nonce<unsigned int sequentialbytes>` class provides a nonce that can be incremented and passed to box/unbox functions.
+It consists of a sequential part that is `sequentialbytes` bytes long, which is preceded by a constant part that takes up the rest of the bytes in the nonce.
+This constant part can be specified by the user or generated randomly.
+The nonce class detects an overflow in the sequential part if it occurs and will throw an exception if you try to access the sequential part after this.
+This is important for security as a nonce should never be repeated for messages between the same two keypairs.
+For convenience, `nonce8`, `nonce16`, `nonce32` and `nonce64` typedefs are defined where the number indicates the number of _bits_ (not bytes!) in the sequential part of the nonce.

+The `boxer<typename noncetype>` and `unboxer<typename noncetype>` classes provide respectively box and unbox functionality

 ```c++
 #include <sodiumpp/sodiumpp.h>